DinhL3/virtual-cat/README.md

 ### 🚧 In Progress

-- Adopt cat screen (choose name, fur pattern)
+- Shelter management interface
-- Art sprites for the cat
+- Drag and drop mechanics for cat care stations
+- Pixel arts and animation

 ### 📅 Planned

-- Main game mechanics to care for the virtual cat (feeding, grooming, etc.)
-- Cat animations
+- Multiple care stations (feeding, bathing, play area, health check) and their minigames
+- Progression system and gameplay loop (shelter upgrades, more care options, fail point, etc.)

 ### 🔄 Continuous Improvements

-- Find and fix bugs, UI/UX improvements to ensure smooth user usage
+- Find and fix bugs, UI/UX improvements to ensure smooth user experience

+## 🎮 Gameplay

+Run your own cat shelter by:

+- Taking in cats with various needs and personalities
+- Caring for them at different stations (feeding, grooming, playtime)
+- Preparing them for adoption
+- Finding them loving forever homes
+- Expanding your shelter to help more cats

 ## 🛠️ Technologies